OctopusDeploy/blog/blog/2020-08/octopus-release-2020-3/index.md

 ![Octopus Linux Docker image](octopus-linux-image.png "width=500")

 Last year, we shifted our Octopus Cloud service from Windows-based virtual machines to [Linux-based containers running in Kubernetes](https://octopus.com/blog/octopus-cloud-v2-why-kubernetes).
 We undertook this change to reduce our running costs and increase the performance and scalability of the service.
-This solution has been running for almost 12 months, and we're thrilled with the result.
+This solution has been running for almost 12 months, and we're very happy with the result.

 We made this shift for ourselves, but we also envisioned our customers using them to self-host Octopus with our Docker images.
-Therefore, we're happy to announce early access to our Octopus Deploy docker images, which are based on the same code that powers our Octopus Cloud.
-These images allow Linux users to host Octopus on their operating system of choice.
+Therefore, we're excited to announce early access to our Octopus Deploy docker images, which are based on the same code that powers our Octopus Cloud.
+These images allow Linux users to self-host Octopus on their operating system of choice.

-Checkout our [DockerHub repository](https://hub.docker.com/r/octopusdeploy/octopusdeploy) to get started, and I highly recommend the detailed article linked below with more detailed instructions.
+Checkout our [DockerHub repository](https://hub.docker.com/r/octopusdeploy/octopusdeploy) to get started, and I highly recommend following the **Learn More** link to find more detailed instructions and a thorough example.

 **NOTE**: Our Docker images are available as an early release; therefore, we do expect a few bugs and rough edges, and we do not support this version for production deployments.
-That said,
+That said, we're keen for feedback so please kick the tires and contact our [support team](https://octopus.com/support) with any comments or issues.

 [Learn more](/blog/2020-08/introducing-linux-docker-image/index.md)

 ## Breaking changes

-This release includes two broken changes.
+This release includes two breaking changes.

 * We have deprecated our Azure VM extensions, and we recommend using PowerShell DSC as a replacement.
 Our documentation covers this decision and links to further articles on how to achieve this with PowerShell DSC.
-See our [related posts]() for instructions on how to accomplish this with Amazon Web Services as well.
+See the [related posts](blog/2020-08/octopus-release-2020-3/index.md#related-posts) below for instructions on how to accomplish this with Amazon Web Services as well.
 * We have updated our [Deploy to IIS step](https://octopus.com/docs/deployment-examples/iis-websites-and-application-pools) to remove support to deploy to Azure App Services.
 This coincidentally worked; however, it is no longer supported.
 We recommend using our [Azure support](https://octopus.com/docs/deployment-examples/azure-deployments) instead.

 ## Upgrading